 C.J., you’ve been a police officer for many years and the poem “Nothing To See Here” was inspired by an actual call you responded to, correct?

-Yes, I was.
+Yes, it was.
 This was the summer of 2006, and I was working middle shift.
 A 911 call came in about a person shot.
 It was on my beat and I was only about four blocks away at the time.
-When I pulled up an ambulance crew was already working on what turned out to be a thirteen year old boy who had been struck in the head by a stray bullet fired by one of two cars chasing each other up the street.
+When I pulled up an ambulance crew was already working on what turned out to be a thirteen-year-old boy who had been struck in the head by a stray bullet fired by one of two cars chasing each other up the street.

 How long had you been policing at the time of that incident?
 Had you encountered anything similar prior to that day, or was that your first homicide scene involving a child?